SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 combinations, *features* come into place.
 A feature is a modular functionality, with some predefined parameters and commands.

-For examples of features see the separate document "Interface Classes and Features".
+For examples of features see the separate document `Interface Classes and Features`_.
+*Note: these examples are not yet part of the standard!*

 Protocol
 ========